zhaoou/notes/generic/javaGenerics.md

 Generics is compile time type safety mechanism in Java.
 Type information is erased during compilation.

-# Covariant - type of collection changes with the type of its content
+* Covariant - type of collection changes with the type of its content
+* Invariant - type of a collection doesn't change with the type of its content

+**Java arrays are covariant and collections are invariant.**

-# Invariant
+# Covariance

+Java arrays are covariant.
+Type of Integer[] is different from String[].
+They are type checked at runtime and throw ArrayStoreException if we try to store wrong type.

+> Arrays have run time type safety checks, unlike collections.

-# generic subtyping
+# Invariance

 Given:
 ```